Asashōryū Akinori: Post-sumo career

 Immediately after his retirement from sumo there was speculation that Asashōryū would switch to mixed martial arts, and he was reported to be forming an MMA camp for Mongolian athletes.
 However, he instead became a businessman.
 Asashōryū had held business interests in Mongolia whilst still active in sumo, launching a family holding company as early as 2003.
 Based in Ulaanbaatar and investing exclusively inside Mongolia, the company has assets in banking, real estate and mining.

 In 2012, his wealth was estimated to be between US$50 and 75 million.
 He is also active in philanthropy, establishing the Asashoryu Foundation which has supported the Mongolian Olympic team, given scholarships to Mongolian college students studying in Mongolia and Japan, and donated English-language textbooks to schools.

 In 2007, Asashōryū bought the National Circus Palace (a 2,000-seat circus building in Ulaanbaatar) through his company, "Asa Consulting".
 Since then the palace has been renamed to "Asa Tsirk".
 He became a member of the Mongolian Democratic Party in May 2013.

-He appears in the 2017 Chinese kung-fu film Gong Shou Dao.

 On 3 August 2017, Asashōryū was appointed as a diplomatic advisor and special ambassador to Japan by Mongolian President Khaltmaagiin Battulga.

 He returned to Japan in November 2021 and was a spectator during the Kyūshū tournament, during which time he also reunited with the recently retired Hakuhō.
+On 12 April 2024 his X account (formerly Twitter) stated that he had been admitted in emergency to a Tokyo hospital for unknown reasons.
+The yokozuna announced that the operation had been a success on the 26th of the same month, without giving any further details about the location of the operation or the severity of his health problem.

+In 2025, Asashōryū reconnected with his wrestling past and visited Tokyo in January, on the occasion of his nephew Hōshōryū's promotion as the 74th yokozuna in the sport's history.
+Due to his complicated relationship with the Sumo Association executives, it was debated for a while whether Asashōryū would be allowed to attend the ceremony at the Meiji Shrine in the audience box reserved for the new yokozunas relatives.
+On the day of the ceremony, he was nevertheless present with the family.
+A few days later, he also attended the consecration of the new building of his former stable (Takasago) after the latter had moved to Honjo, Tokyo.